Aquib-Shakeel17/zoho-web-automation/README.md

     Sign in again on Zoho dashboard -> update the location Sign Out again
-    Sign In again and -> skip (Secure your account using MFA) Java (JDK 11)
+    Sign In again and -> skip (Secure your account using MFA) Update the login_email and login_password in project and save Java (JDK 11)
     Check Java installation:
     java -version